zuozhenggh/learning-library/developer-library/integration-soa-workshop/1-introduction-to-soa.md

 Critical business services, such as customer, financial, ordering information, and others that were previously accessible only in packaged application user interfaces can now be rapidly repurpose for digital-enabled channel such as: smart phone and tablets.

 ## How to Run the Labs
 You can run exercises in this lab as per instruction provided during live session led by an instructor.

-For participating these labs, you've been granted access to an OCI compute resource via an email invitation.
-Please check your inbox email to find details regarding access to your respective compute resource on OCI.
+For participating these labs, you've been granted access to a compute resource via an email invitation or an event code.
+Please check your inbox email to find details regarding access to a compute resource on Oracle Cloud infrastructure (OCI).

 <!--Below are steps on how to sign-up for either an Oracle cloud service o.
 The always free Oracle Compute on OCI is ideal for learning about the Oracle Cloud Infrastructure.
 This service can readily be upgraded to a paid service as necessary.